sammancoaching/website/_learning_hours/small_steps/demo_tdd_intro.md

 * 10 min reflect: summary of main idea

 ### Connect
-Have everyone stand up and stand at one side of the room.
-Ask them to walk a few steps towards the other side of the room in proportion to their answers to these questions.
-More confidence means they should walk further:

-- confidence pair programming
-- confidence with unit testing
-- confidence with Test-Driven Development

-Have people form pairs with someone standing in a different part of the room so you get pairs with varying experience.
-Hopefully these will be good pairs to work in later on in the session.

-In your pairs:
+In pairs:

 - Think of 3 benefits of Test-Driven Development.

 After a few minutes of discussion, ask a few pairs to report some of the benefits they thought of to the whole group.
+Write up what they say on a whiteboard or shared document.

+Note - if you don't think the group knows enough about TDD to be able to come up with any benefits of it, ask about the benefits of unit testing in general.

 ### Demonstrate
-Starting at a whiteboard, explain the purpose of the [LeapYear](/kata_descriptions/leap_years.html) kata.
+Starting at a whiteboard, explain the [LeapYear](/kata_descriptions/leap_years.html) kata.
 Read the description to the group, and/or display it on a slide.
 Write up all 4 examples given in the kata description on a whiteboard.
 Note that these will turn into tests.

 Demonstrate how to TDD this function, taking one example/test at a time.
 I often do the demo using cyber-dojo as a development environment, since it makes the TDD cycles visible.

 ### Do
+If you're using cyber-dojo for the exercise, spend a few minutes explaining how to use it.
+Make sure they know how to switch typist if they are working remotely.
+(Outgoing typist runs the tests, incoming typist refreshes the page).

 Have the group work in pairs or a mob to do the Kata again, starting from no code, just the examples written on the whiteboard.
-Every 4 minutes, remind them to swap the driver.
+Every 4 minutes, remind them to swap the typist.
+(Or give them an online ensemble timer).
 They should do it the same way you demonstrated, test by test in small steps.

 Go around the pairs helping them.
-Remind them to write the tests before the implmentation, working incrementally and iteratively.
+Remind them to write the tests before the implementation, working incrementally and iteratively.

+If any of the pairs are really quick and don't need as long as 20 minutes, they could additionally do TDD on another exercise - for example [Closest to zero](/kata_descriptions/closest_to_zero.html).
+Encourage them to make a test list before they begin coding.

 ### Reflect
 - Think about what we did today.
 If you had to explain the main idea of TDD to someone else, what would you say?
-- Write your explanation in a sentence or two on a post-it
+- Write your explanation in a sentence or two on a post-it or shared document

+#### Visual reminder
 Put up a flipchart with the question "What is the main idea of TDD?" and make it look attractive with a lightbulb doodle or something.
 Ask people to stick their post-it notes on it.
 Read some notes out to the group.
 Hang the poster somewhere prominent afterwards, perhaps in the team area or coffee room.

+If you're working remotely, then set this homework: ask people to give their explaination of TDD to another colleague who wasn't in the session and note down their reaction.